 The location where to store the texture files can be defined by the user [2].
 The default option is to pick a folder below the export directory and thus relative to the target CityGML file.
 The default folder name is “appearance”.
 Instead of a local path, also an absolute path can be provided.
 In this case, the same folder will be used in subsequent exports from the 3D City Database.

+When appearances are chosen to be exported but the Do not store texture files option [1] is enabled, then appearance information is generated for the city objects in the CityGML dataset, but the texture files are not stored in the file system.
+However, since the texture path is part of the appearance information, the directory settings [2] and whether to generate unique texture filenames [1] still has an impact on the generated appearance information.
+The Do not store texture files option is useful, for example, if the texture files have already been exported to an absolute directory in a previous run of the export operation.

 Especially when using Windows, placing a large number of files into the same folder might lead to severe time lags when trying to access files in this folder or to write new files to this folder.
 This might negatively affect the performance for large exports.
-For this reason, the Importer/Exporter can automatically distribute the texture files in additional subfolders that are automatically created.
+For this reason, the Importer/Exporter can automatically distribute the texture files over additional subfolders that are automatically created.
 Simply check the option Automatically place texture files in additional subfolders and provide the number of subfolders to be used.

 XLinks

 Both the 3D City Database and the Importer/Exporter are capable of handling XLinks.
 If the CityGML input document that is imported into the 3D City Database contains XLink references to features and/or geometries, then this information is kept in the database in order to be able to reconstruct the XLinks upon database export.
 This is also the default behavior.

+Depending on the target application that consumes the exported CityGML dataset, this default behavior may be disadvantageous, especially if the target application cannot follow and resolve XLink references.
+In such cases, the XLinks preference settings let a user change the default behavior so that the referenced objects are exported by value rather than by reference.
+Put differently, instead of an XLink reference, a copy of the original feature or geometry is placed into the CityGML dataset.
+This necessarily requires that the gml:id of the copy is different from the gml:id of the original object because identical gml:id values are not allowed in the same dataset.
+The Importer/Exporter takes care of this issue and creates new gml:id values for the copies based on UUID values.